techiescamp/linux-foundation-coupon/README.md

 Looking for the latest Linux Foundation coupon codes?
 We've got you covered.

-As part of supporting the DevOps community, we keep all the Linux Foundation coupons updated in this page.
+As part of supporting the DevOps community, we keep all the Linux Foundation coupons updated on this page.

-Following are the Latest Linux Foundation Coupon Codes for Certification &amp; Training Programs
+The following are the Latest Linux Foundation Coupon Codes for Certification &amp; Training Programs

-## [45% OFF] Linux Foundation The Second Half July Sale
+## [45% OFF] Linux Foundation The Second Half July Sale (Only 24 Hrs left)

 Get up to 45% off on Certifications and bundles using the exclusive second half sale.